Mission Statement (Our approach to reaching our desired future)

 Statement of Values

-The Horizon School Division is a rural jurisdiction running south-north from Coutts on the Canada/US border to Lomond in the County of Vulcan.
-The Division provides education services to approximately 3550 students and consists of 16 schools of various grade configurations, one Christian Alternative School, and three Outreach schools.
-Additionally, there are 18 Hutterian Brethren schools scattered throughout the Division.
-Most of the communities within the Horizon School Division are small, with the Town of Taber, population 8,000, being the largest.
-Schools, excluding one-room Colony schools, range in size from 32 to 480 students.
+The Horizon School Division is a rural jurisdiction situated between the cities of Medicine Hat and Lethbridge spanning from Coutts on the Canada/US border to Lomond in the County of Vulcan.
+The Division provides education services to approximately 3500 students and consists of 20 schools of various grade configurations in the communities of Barnwell, Enchant, Grassy Lake, Hays, Lomond, Milk River, Taber, Vauxhall, and Warner, plus two Christian Alternative School, and three Outreach schools.
+Additionally, there are 19 Hutterian Brethren schools scattered throughout the Division as well as one elite sport academy (Vauxhall Academy of Baseball).
+Horizon serves, a substantial population of Low German-speaking Mennonite families.
+As a result, a significant percentage of Horizon’s student population are English Language Learners.

 In many of our rural schools, the number of students per grade is small, which has necessitated some double and even triple grading.
 Furthermore, school subjects are often cycled in multi-graded classrooms, which results in students writing exams a full year after completing the course.

 Although our smaller schools face some unique challenges, a small school environment can provide advantages for the students.
 Smaller class sizes mean more individual attention.
 These schools are characterized by open and welcoming atmospheres that are safe, secure and strongly connected to the community.
 Our communities are very supportive of their local school and are actively involved in promoting quality educational experiences for the young people who attend there.
 Some schools and communities have been very proactive in developing Alternative Programs to attract students.
-Warner Hockey School and Vauxhall Academy of Baseball are two programs that have brought students from across the province and country to participate in elite level athletics.
+Vauxhall Academy of Baseball has brought students from across the province and country to participate in elite level athletics.
 Horizon School Division is also very fortunate to have a superior staff who endeavor to do whatever it takes to meet the learning needs of the students we serve.

 Over the past ten years, a substantial population of Low German Mennonite families from Mexico and other Central American countries has moved into the area.
 Almost all of these families have settled in the area around Taber, Vauxhall, Enchant, Barnwell, and Grassy Lake.
 The Division endeavours to accommodate children from these families and encourages their enrolment in our schools.
 A Kanadier Mennonite Learning Program provides an education setting that respects culture and integrates cultural components that the parents have identified as an important part of their children's' educational program.